Collegeville/CW20/WorkshopResources/WhitePapers/SoftwareReliabilityEngineering.md

 specific response time.
 Nonetheless, as long as expectations are appropriately set, users will often demonstrate surprising patience and understanding.

+### Load Balancing [SRE] Effort

+To balance [SRE] work load among developers, the **Primary** role is rotated.
+However, a number of factors can complicate a simple round-robin approach including percent-time assignments of team members, alternate work schedules, working remotely, travel, vacations, multi-day trainings, etc.

+Round-robin assignment may lead to a fair load by head-count but isn't weighted by percent-time assignments.
+From a percent-time assignment perspective, it might be more appropriate for a 50% time developer to serve as **Primary** only half as often as a 100% time developer.

+For teams where a majority of developers divide their time across multiple projects, it may make sense to use 50% as the *nominal* developer assignment.
+The aim is an approximately round-robin load balance where contributors who are more than 50% time are occasionally assigned an extra shift.

+### Handoffs

 These [SRE] processes involve two kinds of *handoffs*.
 One is the redirection of a customer who makes first contact with a developer not serving as the **Primary**.
 The other is the handoff of unresolved [SRE] issues